-Most people around the world don't really think about the way one should stand in the shower.
+Most people around the world don't really think about the way one should stand in the shower (and a lot of them don't even shower properly!).
 But every so often, a debate regarding this topic pops up on social media websites like Reddit, Instagram, Facebook, and TikTok.
 People have polls, express their strong opinions, and rush to the comments section to berate those who don't agree with their shower habits.

 Clearly, whether or not to face the shower is one of those light-hearted, entertaining topics that routinely leave the internet divided.